 Baby born in or before the QW

-If the baby is born in or before the QW, there are special rules for all 4 of the terms and conditions.
+If the baby is born in or before the QW, there are special rules.
+The employee must:

 - give you medical evidence of the date the baby is due

-- have been continuously employed by you for the required period
+- have been continuously employed by you for 26 weeks

 - have AWE high enough in the relevant period

 - give you acceptable notice for start of SMP